azl397985856/leetcode/thinkings/dynamic-programming.en.md

 #### State transition equation

-The state of the current stage in dynamic planning is often the result of the state of the previous stage and the decision-making of the previous stage.
+The state of the current stage in dynamic programming is often the result of the state of the previous stage and the decision-making of the previous stage.
 There are two keywords here, namely ：

--Previous stage status
--Decision-making in the previous stage
+-Previous stage status -Decision-making in the previous stage

 In other words, if the state s[k] of the k-th stage and the decision choice (s[k]) are given, the state s[k+1] of the k+1 stage is completely determined.
 It is expressed by the formula: s[k]+ choice (s[k])-> s[k+1], which is the state transition equation.
 It should be noted that there may be multiple choices, so there will be multiple states s[k+1] for each stage.